mgifford/drupal-security/src/drupal.rst

 There are `a lot of Drupal security modules`_.
 Depending on your needs you will want to add more or less than those listed here.

+`AES Encryption`_
+  Simple and easy to use encryption API.

 `Automated Logout`_
   Provides the ability to log users out after a specified time of inactivity.